Mees100/Mees100/README.md

 # Hi, I'm Alina 👋 Welcome to my GitHub profile!

- I'm a junior Front-End developer, looking for opprtunities
+A passionate and enthusiastic Front-End developer, looking for opprtunities

 ## Profile